quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/twitter-data.md

     }
     ```

-8. Select the "output" messages.
+8. Select the "output" messages from the messages dropdown list.
 These are messages being published from the code.

-    Select a message and you will see that the output messages have a different structure.
+    Select a message, and you will see that the output messages have a different structure.

     The string values section of the JSON message now contains "chat-message" instead of "text":